Mille e una notte

 Certainly.
 It's me who makes decisions about my career.

-I choose the people I want to work with and, thank God, I've never been
+I choose the people I want to work with and, thank God, I've never had

-able to adapt myself to things that don't suit me.
+to go along with anything that doesn't suit me.
 I prefer to get

 involved with situations that seem genuine to me and fight for important